If you are eligible for social housing, your application is placed on the housing register—a record of approved applicants waiting for social housing.

-- the date their application was approved.
+- the date of your approved application

-Levels of housing need
+- your housing need

 Assessing your application for housing